mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 ## SO...Not Enough Samples ?
 When estimating population parameters, we build the confidence intervals.
  - Basically;
-   - Increasing your sample size will decrease the width of your confidence interval.
+   - Increasing your sample size will decrease the width of your confidence interval (by the law of large numbers).
    - Increasing your confidence level (say 95% to 99%) will increase the width of your confidence interval.
  - Capturing pop-mean/proportion
 <img src="https://user-images.githubusercontent.com/31917400/34266269-6c003960-e670-11e7-857f-3a755839c4b9.jpg" width="200" height="150" />